 Ideally water plants early in the morning, to avoid evaporation loss during the day.
 On warm summer days, evening watering is also likely to be effective, the dry soil soaking it in readily and low humidity at night reducing risk of disease.

 To determine the need for watering, inspect the soil at a spade’s depth.
-If the soil feels damp, there is unlikely to be any need to water, but if it is dry, then watering is probably required for some plants.
+If the soil feels damp, there is unlikely to be any need to water, but if it is dry, then watering is required.

-For plants in pots, the compost looking paler or feeling dry to the touch and the pot becoming lighter in weight (and consequently more prone to blowing over) are all signs that the compost is beginning to dry and is in need of water.
+For plants in pots, the compost looking paler or feeling dry to the touch and the pot becoming lighter in weight (and consequently more prone to blowing over) are all signs that it is dry and is in need of water.